braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/customer_behavior_events.md

 ## News Feed Impression Event

 {% apitags %}
-Impression, Users, Behaviors
+Impression, News Feed
 {% endapitags %}

-Data accumulates when a user views the News Feed.
-This is when the user views the entire news feed, not a specific News Feed Card.
+This event occurs when the user views the entire news feed, not a specific News Feed Card.
 Use this to track users viewing the News Feed.

 {% alert tip %}
 We do track other News Feed events; these are located in [Message Engagement Events](({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/message_engagement_events/).